USS Richmond (1860): Post-war service

 Richmond departed New Orleans on 27 June, arrived at the Boston Navy Yard on 10 July, and was decommissioned there on the 14th.
 In 1866 she was fitted out with a new set of engines.

 Recommissioned at Boston on 11 January 1869, Richmond departed on 22 January for European waters.
-Arriving at Lisbon on 10 February, she called at various Mediterranean ports during the remainder of the year and during 1870 was stationed at Villefranche and Marseilles to protect U.S. citizens potentially endangered by the Franco-Prussian War.
+Arriving at Lisbon on 10 February, she called at various Mediterranean ports during the remainder of the year and during 1870 was stationed at Villefranche and Marseille to protect U.S. citizens potentially endangered by the Franco-Prussian War.
 After the peace was made at Versailles, Richmond cruised the Mediterranean again.
 She returned to Philadelphia on 1 November 1871 and decommissioned there on the 8th.

 Selected for service with the West Indies Squadron, Richmond was recommissioned on 18 November 1872 and stood out from Hampton Roads on 31 January 1873.
 Arriving at Key West 11 February, she surveyed shoals near Jupiter Inlet, then cruised in the West Indies.
 On 7 April she was at Santiago de Cuba to assist in securing the release of U.S. seamen held by the Spanish.
 She then called at Havana and Matanzas before returning to Key West at the end of the month.

 Ordered to the Pacific in May, Richmond rounded Cape Horn and arrived at San Francisco on 28 November.
 After repairs, she departed California, 14 January 1874, as flagship of the South Pacific Station.
 Throughout 1874 and 1875 she cruised the west coast of Latin America.
 In September 1876 she again doubled Cape Horn and, after cruising off Uruguay and Brazil, reached Hampton Roads on 22 August 1877.
 On 18 September she was decommissioned for repairs at the Boston Navy Yard.